sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

     </tbody>
     </table>

-<ql-infobox>The `startup-script-url` specifies a script that executes when instances are started.
+The `startup-script-url` specifies a script that executes when instances are started.
 This script installs Apache and changes the welcome page to include the client IP and the name, region, and zone of the VM instance.
-Feel free to explore this script [here](https://storage.googleapis.com/cloud-training/gcpnet/httplb/startup.sh).</ql-infobox>
+Feel free to explore this script [here](https://storage.googleapis.com/cloud-training/gcpnet/httplb/startup.sh).

 1. Click **Networking**.